MICAH's Precinct Caucus Resolutions

 Title: Removing bias in renter screening

-Credit reports, housing court records, and criminal justice records all have systemic racial biases.
+Rationale: Credit reports, housing court records, and criminal justice records all have systemic racial biases.

 Resolved: We support renter screening that limits criminal and housing court lookback and eliminates credit reports as a basis for refusing to rent.